The Girl in the Spider's Web

 Reviews leaned negative and The Girl in the Spider’s Web was dead on arrival with $7,810,112 — placing #6 for the weekend led by The Grinch and the holdover Bohemian Rhapsody (also financed by Regency).
-The picture plummeted 68% to $2,501,616 in its second frame and continued to post huge weekly declines in attendance and looks to close its domestic run with just $14M.
-More after the run ends…
+The picture plummeted 68% to $2,501,616 in its second frame and continued to post huge weekly declines in attendance and closed its domestic run with just $14,841,338.

-This entry in the Millennium series was also rejected in the international market, where it has so far cumed a terrible $19.1M and will unlikely add much more.
-Japan is the only market remaining, which opens in January.
+This entry in the Millennium series was also rejected in the international market, where it has so far cumed a terrible $20.2M and will unlikely add much more.
 Sony was developing the sequel The Girl Who Takes an Eye for an Eye, but after the dismal performance of The Girl in the Spider’s Web, that will likely be scrapped or rebooted yet again.